KyWa/dotfiles/docs/misc.md

 `pam_tally2 --user=USER --reset`

 ---
-#Figure out what network a particular interface is on (if non-standard setup)
-Bring the NIC up without an IP address (This will only work if it has link and a base cfg file)

-`ifcfg ethX up`

-Give it a few seconds to init.
-Then run ethtool on the interface to make sure it has link:

-`ethtool ethX | grep -i link`

-If you have link (Link: yes) then run this to check for traffic on that NIC:

-`tcpdump -i ethX`

-This will basically sniff traffic on the network.
-Look for hostnames as they fly by.
-This will tell you what network you are on.
-Then just cross reference the hostname and its resolving IP to find out what VLAN/Network its on.
----

 * SAN add guest of physical - run these in order to get an ioscan equivelant `for h in /sys/class/scsi_host/host?; do echo $h; echo - - - > $h/scan; done`